Autos

 for a maximum amount of surface area for the hot gases to pass.
 Catalytic converters become

-converters must only be run on unleaded gasoline.
-Catalyst
+must only be run on unleaded gasoline.
+Catalyst poisoning occurs

-poisoning occurs when a chemical in the engine exhaust coats the surface of
+when a chemical in the engine exhaust coats the surface of the catalyst,

-the catalyst, preventing further exhaust access to the catalytic materials.
+preventing further exhaust access to the catalytic materials.
+Poisoning can

-Poisoning can sometimes be reversed by running the engine under a very heavy
+sometimes be reversed by running the engine under a very heavy load for an

-load for an extended period of time to raise exhaust gas temperature Common
+extended period of time to raise exhaust gas temperature Common catalyst

 catalyst surface by running heated exhaust gases over the catalyst surface is